MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## Missing custom connectors

-We are able to collect only the intersect of all custom connectors outside of solutions, and all custom connectors to which you have access.
-Hence, custom connectors within a solution, inaccessible to the identity executing the sync flows, will not appear in the inventory.
+We can only gather custom connectors that exist outside of solutions and those that are accessible to the identity executing the sync flows.
+Therefore, custom connectors within a solution, which are not accessible to the executing identity, will not be included in the inventory.

 ## Inventory and telemetry differences between PowerShell, Power Platform Admin Center, and CoE Starter Kit